 an annual adjustment for Brazilian inflation, according to the IGP-DI index; and

-an automatic correction of the gas-related components of the tariff whenever there is a cumulative devaluation or revaluation of the Brazilian real against the US dollar of five percent or more.
+an automatic correction of the gas-related components of the tariff whenever there is a cumulative devaluation or revaluation of the Brazilian real against the US Dollar of five percent or more.

 The Cuiabá I PPA also provides for exceptional adjustments to any component of the tariff in order to restore the initial “economic equilibrium” of the contract.
 This “economic equilibrium” provision is based on the Brazilian Constitution and has been codified in the public law that governed the Cuiabá I bid process.

 Tariffs may be modified on a “fast track” basis (i.e., by the time of the next tariff payment date).
 To date, the Cuiabá I PPA Tariff revisions have been negotiated twice to restore the initial “economic equilibrium” of the contract – once for changes in Brazilian taxes, and once for the January 1999 Real devaluation.
-Enron expects these PPA Tariff revisions will be executed by the parties shortly.
+Enron expects these PPA Tariff revisions to be executed by the parties shortly.

 Eletrobrás has committed to guarantee all of Furnas’s obligations under the Cuiabá I PPA, including: